roachspray/fkrf/README.md

 complete.
 Further, I have removed numerous specs I was not planning to support...most of these are in the realm of security features such as MAC and Capabilities.

+**Note** This code is not intended to be used in production and likely contains bugs that could be problematic from a stability and a security perspective.
+Take heed of this warning before utilizing this utility!

+**Note** The author will likely spend minimal time updating/improving/ fixing any bugs, but is open to PRs.
+Especially for increased system call coverage.

 ## Some Differences